ckormanyos/Osek_pi_crunch_riscv/README.md

 that computes a up to $100,001$ decimal digits of $\pi$ on a bare-metal RISC-V FE310 system.

+The board is driven in bottom-to-top, hand-written, bare-metal mode.
+The software upper layers including algorithms and SRAM communication are chip-independent and portable.

 The backbone real-time operating system is taken directly from the OSEK-like OS for RISC-V implemented in [Chalandi/OSEK_RISC-V_SiFive_FE310_SoC](https://github.com/Chalandi/OSEK_RISC-V_SiFive_FE310_SoC)